How to File Your Delaware Franchise Tax On Time

 - For “issued shares,” provide the total number of shares the company has issued.
 It doesn’t matter how many of them have vested, and you can ignore unconverted SAFEs or convertible notes here.

 - For “gross assets,” enter the “Total Assets” number from last year’s year-end balance sheet.
-This will most likely be your bank balance as of 12/31, but check with your bookkeeper if you have any questions.
+This will most likely be your bank balance as of 12/31, but check with your accountant if you have any questions.
+(If you have a foreign subsidiary, this is likely just the bank balance of the US topco.)

 In the boxes that follow, enter the following information: